carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ![Results for the HDD benchmark on 9800X3D](benchmark/figures/hdd_medium.png)

 Here we see that the new restore flow is faster than the legacy restore flow, with a speedup of 1.51x on average even though both flows are able to keep the target disk at almost 100% utilization.
-This means that the added parallelism of the new restore flow is neglible as both are limited by the disk speed.
+This means that the added parallelism of the new restore flow is negligible as both are limited by the disk speed.
 We still observe a performance gain, which is due to the on-the-fly verification of files, which eliminates the need for an additional pass over the data.

 There is still some merit in running multiple FileProcessors, as the new restore flow reaches the saturation point at 4 FileProcessors.